Creating classifiers using the Amazon Glue console - Amazon Glue

 Services or capabilities described in Amazon Web Services documentation might vary by Region.
 To see the differences applicable to the China Regions, see Getting Started with Amazon Web Services in China (PDF).

-Working with classifiers on the Amazon Glue console
+Creating classifiers using the Amazon Glue console

 A classifier determines the schema of your data.
 You can write a custom classifier and point to it from Amazon Glue.